meghavarshini/DSF-template-compendium/analysis/logs/log2.md

 - Open Data vs open script

 ### Bud:
+- Thinking more about standards for research in linguistics

 ### Thorn:
-- The need for open access vs contraints of IRB, HIPAA, identifiable information
+- The need for open access vs contraints of IRB, HIPAA wrt identifiable data- I don't know much about this information
+- How to make code usable for future researchers and future-self: methods of code-readability and reusibility- a struggle

 ## Additional thoughts